-One of the best ways students learn about options available to them after graduation is by observing and reflecting on those who have come before.
-To this end, our office, in partnership with the Alumni Relations Office, coordinates the opportunity for students to connect with alumni through the Earlham Career Network (ECN).
+One of the best ways students learn about options available to them after graduation is by observing and reflecting on those Earlhamites who have come before them.
+To this end, our office, in partnership with the Alumni Relations Office, coordinates the opportunity for students to connect with alumni through the Earlham Career Network (ECNet).

 What is an informational interview?